FaintLocket424/HaskellNotes/New Vault/Currying in Haskell.md

 1. The first function accepts the first argument.
 It then returns a new function with that argument "cached".
 2. The second function then accepts the second argument and computes the value, using the "cached" first argument.

-Does that make perfect sense and all is cleared up?
-No?
-Yeah thought so.
+Clear as mud?
+Right.
 Let's look at what this would look like in Python.

 If we were to rewrite `mult` using currying, it would look something like this: